Chuvash literature: 18th century - early 19th century

 May they be a gift to you!

 More than 10 similar Chuvash poems, mostly by unknown authors, have been identified.
-One of them, written in 1795 and dedicated to archbishop Ambrose, is usually attributed to Nikita Bichurin (1777-1853).
+One of them, written in 1795 and dedicated to Archbishop Ambrose, is usually attributed to Nikita Bichurin (1777–1853).
 E.I.
-Rozhanski (1741-1801), one of the founders of the original Chuvash alphabet, also wrote literature in Chuvash.
-For example, he translated the Short Catechism into the Chuvash language in 1800, which was the first book published in the Chuvash language.
-Another piece of Chuvash literature called "Chvash Aber Boldymyr", perhaps by V.I.
+Rozhanski (1741–1801), one of the founders of the original Chuvash alphabet, also wrote literature in Chuvash.
+In 1880, he translated the Short Catechism, which was the first book published in the Chuvash language.
+Another piece of Chuvash literature called "Chvash Aber Boldymyr," perhaps by V.I.
 Lebedev, dates to the same period (1852).

 Late 19th century

-The current Chuvash alphabet (based on the Russian alphabet) was created in the early 1870s by IY Yakovlev, a great educator and social activist.
-During these years, there were works in the Chuvash language using this new alphabet.
-The highest achievement of the Chuvash literature of this period may be a poem by Mikhail Fedorov (1848-1904), titled Arzuri.
-It was written in 1884 and spread among the population, but was actually published much later, in 1908.
-During these years, Ignatius Ivanov (1848-1885) also wrote works of literature.
-He is best known as the author of a series of short stories entitled "How to Live Chuvash" Some of his creations have been published in the primer by I. Ya.
+The current Chuvash alphabet (based on the Russian alphabet) was created in the early 1870s by I.Y.
+Yakovlev, an educator and social activist.
+During these years, there were works authored in the Chuvash language using this new alphabet.
+The highest achievement of the Chuvash literature of this period may be a poem by Mikhail Fedorov (1848–1904), titled "Arzuri."
+It was written in 1884 and spread among the population, but was actually published much later in 1908.
+During these years, Ignatius Ivanov (1848–1885) also wrote works of literature.
+He is best known as the author of a series of short stories entitled How to Live Chuvash.
+Some of his work has been published in the primer by I.Y.
 Yakovlev, alongside many other works of Chuvash literature.

 19th to 20th centuries (1886-1903)

-The formal starting point of this period is considered to be 1886, when Ivan Yurkin (1863-1943) began his literary career by writing his first short story.
-He became a large figure in the Chuvash culture and, in particular, in the realm of literature.
-Yurkin's major works of literature include "Wealth" and "The Man is Full, But His Eyes Were Hungry".
+The formal starting point of this period is considered to be 1886, when Ivan Yurkin (1863–1943) began his literary career by writing his first short story.
+Yurkin's major works of literature include "Wealth" and "The Man is Full, But His Eyes Were Hungry."
 He was also known as a journalist and an active defender of the traditional religion of the Chuvash.